JuliaParallel/PETSc.jl/README.md

 [![codecov.io](http://codecov.io/github/JuliaParallel/PETSc.jl/coverage.svg?branch=master)](http://codecov.io/github/JuliaParallel/PETSc.jl?branch=master)
 [![Coverage Status](https://coveralls.io/repos/JuliaParallel/PETSc.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/JuliaParallel/PETSc.jl?branch=master)

 This package provides a high level interface for PETSc, enabling the use of PETSc as an `AbstractArray`.
 A low level interface is also available in the submodule `PETSc.C`.
+The package supports 64-bit integers the `PetscInt` type described in the PETSc documentation, and `Float64`, `Float32`, and `Complex128` for the `PetscScalar` type.
+In a default build of the package, all types can be used simultaneously, using multiple dispatch to determine which version of PETSc to use.

 This package requires the [MPI.jl package](https://github.com/JuliaParallel/MPI.jl) be installed.
 Once it is installed you should be able to run both Julia and Petsc in parallel using MPI for all communication.
 The testing verifies that PETSc can be used both serially and in parallel.